Dutch art theft ringleader to be sentenced next week

 BUCHAREST The ringleader of a Romanian gang that stole paintings including two Monets and a Picasso from a Dutch museum in one of the world's biggest art heists could be sentenced next week to up to 18 years in prison, his lawyer said Tuesday.

-Radu Dogaru and three other Romanians pleaded guilty earlier this year to stealing the artworks, insured for 18 million euros, from Rotterdam's Kunsthal museum in October 2012.
+Radu Dogaru and three other Romanians pleaded guilty earlier this year to stealing the artworks, insured for 18 million euros ($24.35 million), from Rotterdam's Kunsthal museum in October 2012.

 The judge told reporters at the end of Tuesday's session of the trial that the sentence for Dogaru and gang member Eugen Darie would be announced on November 26.